- Of the 42 species of snakes present in Kansas, most of them are nonvenomous.

-Even though there are only four venomous snakes that are found throughout Kansas you should always be on the lookout for these snakes and be very wary if you see one.
+Even though there are only five venomous snakes that are found throughout Kansas you should always be on the lookout for these snakes and be very wary if you see one.
 Remember that if you are bitten by a snake you need to get medical attention right away.
 Snake bites are rarely fatal but they can cause serious damage to your body.

 Cottonmouth snakes are not commonly found anywhere in Kansas except in the southeastern part of the state.
 These dull colored snakes may not look harmful but they are venomous so avoid them whenever possible.
 Reports of cottonmouth snakes in Kansas are rare, so its unlikely you’ll encounter one in the state.

 Copperhead snakes are the most common venomous snake in Kansas.
 Every litter of Copperheads can contain up to 14 snakes, so from August to October be on the lookout for any baby copperheads when you’re working or playing outdoors!
 Some people have even been surprised to find litters of baby Copperheads in their mulch or near planters, so it’s best to stay on your guard when you’re doing any outdoor work during the fall.
 Copperheads are mostly found in the eastern half of Kansas.